KittyGiraudel/sass-guidelines/index.md

 CSS does not require strings to be quoted, not even those containing spaces.
 Take font-family names for instance, it doesn't matter whether you wrap them in quotes for the CSS parser.

 Because of this, Sass *also* does not require strings to be quoted.
-Even better (and *luckily*, you'll conceed), a quoted string is strictly equivalent to its unquoted twin (e.g. `"abc"` is strictly equal to `abc`).
+Even better (and *luckily*, you'll conceed), a quoted string is strictly equivalent to its unquoted twin (e.g. `'abc'` is strictly equal to `abc`).

-That being said, languages that do not require strings to be quoted are definitely a minority and so, **strings should always be wrapped with double quotes** in Sass.
+That being said, languages that do not require strings to be quoted are definitely a minority and so, **strings should always be wrapped with single quotes** in Sass (single being easier to type than double on *qwerty* keyboards).
 Besides consistency with other languages, including CSS' cousin JavaScript, there are several reasons for this choice:

 * most syntax highlighters will choke on unquoted strings;
 * it helps general readability;